woohgit/ansible-role-docker-gc/README.md

 By default, docker-gc will not remove a container if it exited less than 3600 seconds (1 hour) ago.
 In some cases you might need to change this setting.

 	gc_frequency: "hourly"

-How frequent should docker-gt run.
+How frequent should docker-gc run.
 Valid values are: `"hourly", "daily", "weekly", "monthly"`

 	docker_sock: "/var/run/docker.sock"